 - Do not pay for the horse or put down a deposit until you are certain you wish to proceed with the purchase.
 As any deposit, no matter how small, can be legally binding.

-If you encounter a problem with a horse after you have settled in at home then you may want to discuss the issues with one of our team:
+If you encounter a problem with a horse after you have settled in at home then you may want to discuss the issues with Michael Bower.

 - Your bombproof hack won’t go beyond the end of the drive.

 - Your perfect showjumper or eventer has an underlying condition that you weren’t told about and means that he is only fit for flat work and hacking out.

 - The seller didn’t classify your horse eating its way through its stable and wind-sucking as a vice.